DPDK/dpdk/doc/guides/nics/fail_safe.rst

 #.
 To build a PMD and configure DPDK, refer to the document
    :ref:`compiling and testing a PMD for a NIC <pmd_build_and_test>`.

 #.
 Start testpmd.
-The sub-device ``84:00.0`` should be blacklisted from normal EAL
+The sub-device ``84:00.0`` should be blocked from normal EAL
-   operations to avoid probing it twice, as the PCI bus is in blacklist mode.
+   operations to avoid probing it twice, as the PCI bus is in blocklist mode.

    .. code-block:: console